NetickNetworking/NetickDocumentation/articles/remote-procedure-calls-rpcs.md

 An important use of RPCs is to set up the game and send configuration messages.
 Use reliable RPCs for things like that.

+> [!Note]
+> While other solutions are heavily dependent on RPCs, Netick is designed to make usage of RPCs very minimal (less than 3 RPCs in the entire game), read the article on [RPCs vs Properties](rpcs-vs-properties.md) for more.

 An RPC example:

 ```csharp